top of page

 RETIRED MEN’S FELLOWSHIP

-The Retired Men’s Fellowship of Hamburg UMC will gather for their monthly lunch on Tuesday, November 18 at 12 Noon at ZJ’s Restaurant in the Hamburg Village Plaza.
-At the September meeting, $39 was collected and donated to the sandwich ministry of our church.
+The Retired Men’s Fellowship of Hamburg UMC will gather for their monthly lunch on Tuesday, April 21 at 12 Noon at ZJ’s Restaurant in the Hamburg Village Plaza.
 Come and share your joys and concerns.
 All retired men are invited.
 Come and bring a friend for good fellowship and good food.
-Any questions?
-See Dick Caldwell.

 Dick Caldwell, facilitator